Developer Experience#

 Good#

-To translate multiple parameters into widgets, use pn.Param.
+To translate multiple Parameters into widgets, use pn.Param.

 class ExampleApp(pn.viewable.Viewer):